If you’re a fleet owner, you know that the service vehicles or trucks come with tremendous capital investment.

 One of the essential points in the driving policy is to do this exercise upon initial employment.
 It is prudent to hire a qualified driving instructor from a driving school to assess your drivers.
-Based on the instructor’s feedback, you may arrange remedial training in certain areas.
+Based on the instructor’s feedback or the generated data from a driver behaviour tracking system, you may arrange remedial training in certain areas.

 Old habits and complacency “creep” back in – lessons learned quickly fade away unless applied often.
 Hence re-assess drivers every two years to confirm they continue to perform as you expect.